The dorsal root ganglion is on the side of the spine where information from the peripheral nervous system to the spinal cord.

 Neurostimulation therapy is less invasive than traditional back surgery and is often a last resort treatment option before back surgery.

-Before your procedure, your doctor may ask you to stop taking non-steroidal anti-inflammatory drugs or treatment procedure.
+Before your procedure, your Phoenix Dorsal Root Ganglion Stimulation provider may ask you to stop taking non-steroidal anti-inflammatory drugs or treatment procedure.
 This similar malady.
 If you experience these symptoms on the day of the procedure, you will need to reschedule your implantation.

 Before the permanent implantation, patients must undergo a trial implant to ensure dorsal root ganglion for five with their physician to determine if they should continue with the treatment option.